Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: The cryptocurrency

+The whole $\tilde{G}1$ system relies on its members and their identities.
+Indeed, each account must be attached to a well identified living human being with no other account in the system.
+Otherwise anybody would be able to create multiple accounts and earn multiple UDs every day, which would undoubtly trigger the collapse of the whole system.
+We will see later that, although they cannot own a member account, non-human entities like corporations or associations can still participate to the transaction network.

-In order to identify its members, $\breve{G}1$ maintains a \textit{web of trust} (WoT) between them.
-A link from person $a$ to person $b$ in the WoT is called a \textit{certification} and means that $a$ certifies that $b$ is a real living human being, with no other member account.
-Members of the system wishing to participate in the currency creation process must hold enough certifications at all time.
-Since certifications expire and have to be renewed, members have an incentive to build new connections in order to ensure their status.
-Moreover, building new connections is a way to reinforce the web of trust and protect the system against sybil attacks.
+In order to identify its members, $\tilde{G}1$ maintains a web of trust (WoT) between them, in addition to the usual transaction record.
+A link from person $a$ to person $b$ in the WoT is called a \textit{certification} and means that $a$ certifies that $b$ is a real living human being, with no other account in the system.
+These certifications are written in the blockchain and have a finite validity (currently set to two years), meaning that members have to renew their certifications to maintain their status. $\tilde{G}1$ implements a set of rules to ensure robustness of the WoT against attacks.
+For example, a new member has to obtain at least five certifications from already existing members to join the system and contribute to the currency creation process.
+Moreover, any member has to be within a small distance to a member with enough certifications given and received for its identity to be considered as safe.
+As we will see, these rules shape the WoT in a rather clustered network with a small diameter.

-For these reasons, users are supposed to only give certifications to persons they know, which means that people actually meet in real life during social events to build these links.
+Although robutness of the WoT against sybil attacks is an interesting topic on its own, we will not consider it here.
+In this paper, we assume that the WoT is composed of real unique human beings and that certification links accurately reflect social ties between them.
+Note that each new member agrees and signs a charter explaining the responsibilities of a member.
+Among them, a member has to be sure of the validity of a new account before giving a certification.
+This means that a new user wishing to become a member has to meet other members in real life at least once.
+Although this can be a difficult thing to do, the community organizes social events to welcome new users.
 A certification is thus not necessarily a strong social tie per se, but it is supposed to exist only between human beings who have met at least once in real life, which might be more than one can expect in other online social networks.
-Therefore, we assume in this paper that certification links accurately reflect social ties between members.